 Don’t worry, we get it.
 Western Colorado is a pretty great place to call home.
-If you’re getting ready to break ground on new construction or planning an addition that might require an upgrade to your electric service, use the links below to get started on the right foot.
+If you’re getting ready to break ground on new construction or planning an addition that might require an upgrade to your electric service, use the links below to get started.

 Frequently Asked Questions

 Call DMEA at 877-687-3632.
 A phone call is all that is needed to get the process started.
 We will ask you some questions and ask that you complete a Request for DMEA System Design Services with a list of items that we need in order to insure that your service will be designed to fit your needs (also available online at www.dmea.com/new-construction-information).

 Call us after you own the property and have determined the need for a new electric service or service upgrade.
 Working upfront with your builder and/or electrician to determine construction details before contacting us will save you time and money by reducing DMEA design time and avoiding expensive changes.
 Due to the unusually high volume of construction in our service territory, DMEA is currently estimating that new residential services may take as long as 6 to 8 weeks for design and construction.
 Jobs requiring redesign, complex projects, commercial projects and subdivisions may take longer.
 Once a job is designed and paid in full, it will be sent to DMEA Operations for installation.
 One of our crew foreman will then contact you to schedule the work.

 DMEA is happy to prepare easement documents for you to present to your neighbor, and will be happy to answer questions as they arise.
 However, you are responsible for taking care of obtaining an easement from your neighbors.

 DMEA will assess each situation separately to determine the rate class.
 However, if the meter is under a business name it will be billed commercial.
 If we confirm that your electric usage is 50% or more residential AND it is under a member’s name, it will be billed as residential.